framesurge/perseus/docs/next/en-US/what-is-perseus.md

 If you're familiar with [NextJS](https://nextjs.org), Perseus is that for Wasm.
 If you're familiar with [SvelteKit](https://kit.svelte.dev), it's that for [Sycamore](https://github.com/sycamore-rs/sycamore).

 If none of that makes any sense, this is the section for you!
-If you're not in the mood for a lecture, [here's a TL;DR](#summary)!
+If you're not in the mood for a lecture, there's a TL;DR at the bottom of this page!

 ### Rust web development